djradon/public-notes/solution.dendron.md

 ## unreported issues

+- when moving a note between vaults, referenced files should be moved to? or at least copied? or prompt-to-copy after checking whether any other references exist?
 - 10/2/21 can't @-mention anymore?
 - preview capitalizes lvl-4 headings
 - does "move note" always fail the first time?